-E. NARRATIVE EFFLUENT LIMITATIONS
+F. NARRATIVE EFFLUENT LIMITATIONS

-- 1. The permittee must not discharge waste snow that results in a visible oil sheen or floating foam or solids at any time which would impair the usages designated for the classification of the receiving waters. - 2.
-The permittee must not discharge waste snow that contains materials in concentrations or combinations which are hazardous or toxic to aquatic life, or which would impair the usages designated for the classification of the receiving waters. - 3.
-The permittee must not discharge waste snow that causes visible discoloration, taste, toxicity, radioactivity, turbidity, or other properties in the receiving waters that causes those waters to be unsuitable for the designated uses and characteristics ascribed to their class. - 4.
-The permittee must not discharge waste snow that lowers the quality of any classified body of water below such classification, or lowers the existing quality of any body of water if the existing quality is higher than the classification. - 5.
-The permittee must not discharge waste snow that causes an obstruction to navigation based on criteria set forth at 33 CFR Part 245.5. - 6.
-The permittee must not discharge waste snow that causes an accumulation of debris, litter or sand on an intertidal area that cause those waters to be unsuitable for the designated uses and characteristics ascribed to their class.
+- 1. The permittee must not discharge pollutants that cause a visible oil sheen, foam or floating solids at any time which would impair the usages designated for the classification of waters of the State beyond the project area. - 2.
+The permittee must not discharge pollutants that contain materials in concentrations or combinations which are hazardous or toxic to aquatic life, or which would impair the usages designated for the classification of waters of the State beyond the project area. - 3.
+The permittee must not discharge pollutants that cause visible discoloration or turbidity in waters of the State beyond the project area that causes those waters to be unsuitable for the designated uses and characteristics ascribed to their class. - 4.
+The permittee must not discharge pollutants that that lower the quality of any water of the State beyond the project area below such classification, or lowers the existing quality of any water of the State beyond the project area if the existing quality is higher than the classification.